holidayextras/holidayextras.github.com/github_desktop.md

 4. Right click on the top image of yourself and select ‘inspect’.
 As highlighted in the example, you should see a long alphanumeric sequence.
 Copy this unique number and make a note of it:
 ![inspect_element]({{ site.baseurl }}/assets/img/github_desktop/inspect_element.png)

 Next, you'll need to use a text editor to make changes to files and to write new blogs.
-There's loads out there, but a comple of popular ones are [sublime text](https://www.sublimetext.com/3) or [Atom](https://atom.io/).
+There's loads out there, but a couple of popular ones are [sublime text](https://www.sublimetext.com/3) or [Atom](https://atom.io/).

-5. Download you text editor and navigate to *open*.
-Find your *Home Folder* (this shold be your name):
+5. Download your chosen text editor and navigate to *open*.
+Find your *Home Folder* (this should be your name):
 ![open_file_text_editor]({{ site.baseurl }}/assets/img/github_desktop/open_file_text_editor.png)

 6. Open *git*, navigating to data>members and open this file.
 Add yourself in the right place alphabetically, as per the following example - using your Gravatar unique alphanumeric code you made a note of earlier: